simon-ritchie/apysc/docs_src/source/graphics_line_dash_setting.md

 # Graphics line_dash_setting interface

-This page will explain the `Graphics` class `line_dash_setting` property interface.
+This page explains the `Graphics` class `line_dash_setting` property interface.

 ## What interface is this?

-The `line_dash_setting` property interface will update or get the instance's current line dash setting.
+The `line_dash_setting` property interface updates or gets the instance's current line dash setting.

 ## Basic usage

-The getter or setter interface will be (or require) the `LineDashSetting` instance value.
+The getter or setter interface becomes (or requires) the `LineDashSetting` instance value.

-The following example will set the 10-pixel dash size and 3-pixel space size to the line:
+The following example sets the 10-pixel dash size and 3-pixel space size to the line:

 ```py
 # runnable